 PRO TIP: Alocasias are prone to pests like spider mites.
 Check the undersides of the leaves regularly for webbing, and wiping them down frequently with soapy water will aid in prevention.

 Here's the thing about Alocasias: They like soil a little on the drier side, but require high humidity to prosper.
 Counter-intuitive, we know!
-For your plant's optimal comfort, we recommend frequent mistings with a misting bottle.
+For your plant's optimal comfort, we recommend placing a pebble tray or a humidifier beneath your Alocasia.
 For watering, allow the top 2-3" to dry between watering to ensure the plant isn't sitting in soil that is too wet.
 During the winter, Alocasias will go through a dormancy period and will require less frequent waterings as the soil will take longer to dry.
-Alocasias can be susceptible to root rot and fungal infections if their soil doesn't have proper drainage and becomes waterlogged, so we always advise potting these plants in a vessel with a drainage hole.
+Alocasias can be susceptible to root rot and fungal infections if their soil doesn't have proper drainage and becomes waterlogged, so we always advise potting these plants in a vessel with a drainage hole or in planter that maximizes air exchange to the roots like our Self-Watering Planters.

 These plants grow best in a humid environment and humidity can also help combat some of the Alocasia's most common pest, spider mites.
 Placing a pebble tray nearby is a good way to increase the humidity around the plant consistently, and frequent misting is encouraged too.
 When misting, try not to get the leaves too wet as sitting water can damage the leaves and weigh the stems down.
 Keep the plant away from the dry air that is emitted by heaters and air conditioners.